sidpremkumar/jibe/README.md

 `--link-issue`: This argument takes two values: Downstream issue ID and upstream URL.
 To link a downstream and upstream issue users can use this command **and** ensure the titles of the issues are the same.

+`--ignore-in-sync`: This argument will omit all in-sync issues from Jibe report
 ## Tests
 Coming soon